worldwide-asset-exchange/docs/docs/en/operate/atomic-assets/optimise-restore-wax-atomic-api-node.md

 ## Load Balancing and Redundancy

-Currently there isn’t a  [Pink.gg](https://pink.gg/)  [eosio-contract-api](https://github.com/pinknetworkx/eosio-contract-api)  available feature that enables multiple filler services to the same db cluster.
+Currently there isn’t a [eosio-contract-api](https://github.com/pinknetworkx/eosio-contract-api) available feature that enables multiple filler services to the same db cluster.

-As the complete Atomic API server is still only around 1.2TB (27th December 2022), we have had success and suggest that you load balance your public API service to multiple completely synced and self standing Atomic API servers.
+We have had success and suggest that you load balance your public API service to multiple completely synced and self standing Atomic API servers.

 ---